Graph factorization: Perfect 1-factorization

-If the complete graph Kn + 1 has a perfect 1-factorization, then the complete bipartite graph Kn,n also has a perfect 1-factorization.
+If the complete graph Kn+1 has a perfect 1-factorization, then the complete bipartite graph Kn,n also has a perfect 1-factorization.

 2-factorization

 If a graph is 2-factorable, then it has to be 2k-regular for some integer k.
 Julius Petersen showed in 1891 that this necessary condition is also sufficient: any 2k-regular graph is 2-factorable.

 If a connected graph is 2k-regular and has an even number of edges it may also be k-factored, by choosing each of the two factors to be an alternating subset of the edges of an Euler tour.
 This applies only to connected graphs; disconnected counterexamples include disjoint unions of odd cycles, or of copies of K2k+1.

 The Oberwolfach problem concerns the existence of 2-factorizations of complete graphs into isomorphic subgraphs.
 It asks for which subgraphs this is possible.
-This is known when the subgraph is connected (in which case it is a Hamiltonian cycle and this special case is the problem of Hamiltonian decomposition) but the general case remains unsolved.
+This is known when the subgraph is connected (in which case it is a Hamiltonian cycle and this special case is the problem of Hamiltonian decomposition) but the general case remains open.